Reactions to the killing of Osama bin Laden: Government

 Following the death of bin Laden, President Asif Ali Zardari convened emergency talks with Prime Minister Yousuf Raza Gilani and security chiefs in Islamabad.
 Gilani said: "We will not allow our soil to be used against any other country for terrorism and therefore I think it's a great victory, it's a success and I congratulate the success of this operation."
 Later Gilani blamed the world for their failure to capture bin Laden.
-President Zadari privately told President Obama that "whatever the fallout, it's very good news."
+President Zardari privately told President Obama that "whatever the fallout, it's very good news."

 The day after the raid, the Pakistani government lashed out at the U.S., saying that the United States had taken "an unauthorized unilateral action" that would not be tolerated in the future.
 The foreign ministry further said, "Such an event shall not serve as a future precedent for any state, including the United States."

 Foreign Secretary Salman Bashir said, "Any other country that would ever act on assumption that it has the right to unilateralism of any sort will find as far as Pak is concerned that it has made a basic mistake".
 He further stated that Pakistani military had scrambled F-16s after they became aware of the attack but that they reached the compound after American helicopters had left.
 Bashir also warned the U.S. and India against any such covert operations in the future, saying this would lead to a "terrible catastrophe".

 Former Pakistani President Pervez Musharraf criticized the operation, saying, "America coming to our territory and taking action is a violation of our sovereignty, handling and execution of the operation [by U.S. forces] is not correct.
 The Pakistani government should have been kept in the loop."

 Speaking at the Lahore Press Club, former Foreign Minister Shah Mehmood Qureshi criticised the government and openly demanded an explanation from top officials regarding the incident.
 He also called for President Zardari and Prime Minister Gillani to resign.
 Terming the American raid as "unprovoked aggression", Qureshi added that instead of addressing the nation during the crisis, Zardari instead chose to write an opinion piece in a foreign newspaper.

 Cricketer-turned-politician Imran Khan said Pakistan had "lost its dignity and self-esteem" in the wake of the Osama operation and lashed out at the government and the intelligence.
 "The big questions that everyone began asking, and for which no answers have been forthcoming, were: who allowed the Americans to come to Pakistan and carry out this attack?
 And whatever happened to the Pakistani Army and its intelligence?".